+Key results of our existing grant

-The main results are the following: (1) Learning with the MMM framework resulted in greater conceptual understanding of the science topics with respect to normative curriculum comparisons; (2) This greater understanding corresponded with a deeper understanding of each system’s micro-level; (3) Learning transfer was observed, with far transfer independently impacted by CT and understanding complexity (Saba et al., under review, b); (4) During modeling, conceptual understanding gradually included more concepts with higher degrees of integration; (5) Increased experience in modeling was related to larger differences between successive models created in a single session, as they explored different aspects of the represented phenomenon.
-Several conference papers were presented (seven) and submitted (five).
-One published journal paper describes the theoretical structure of the design and initial experimental results (Saba, Hel-Or & Levy, 2021).
-Two additional journal papers are under review.
-In one of these papers (Saba et al., under review after revision, a), the focus was on our discovery of a sequence of mental models in electricity that shifts from an engineering view to a combined complexity and engineering view of the system, the two approaches merging for the concept of current.
-Comparison of the pretest and posttest results shows a strong shift in the experimental group towards this combined view, which is unique in its integration of functional and causal aspects of system.
+Our research led to five major conclusions.
+(1) The MMM framework enhanced conceptual understanding of the science topics compared to normative curricula; (2) The greater understanding corresponded to a deeper comprehension of each system at the micro-level; (3) The transfer of learning was observed; far transfer was impacted independently by CT and the understanding of complexity (Saba et al., under review, b); (4) The conceptual understanding gradually included concepts with higher degrees of integration during modeling; (5) Increased modeling experience was related to greater differences in successive models created in a single session, as students explored different aspects of represented phenomena.

+The output of the grant

+Thus far, we have presented seven conference papers and submitted five.
+One published journal article describes the theoretical structure of the design and initial experimental results (Saba, Hel-Or & Levy, 2021).
+Two additional manuscripts are under review for publication.
+In one of our papers undergoing a post-revision review (Saba et al.), we report our discovery of a sequence of mental models in electricity that shift from an engineering view to a combined complexity and engineering view of the system, with the two approaches merging for the concept of current.
+Comparing the pretest and posttest results show a strong shift in the experimental group towards this combined view, which is unique in its integration of functional and causal aspects of the system.

+Unanswered questions and new research directions

+HERE ------

 Research objectives and expected significance

-The project explores how students may develop a more sophisticated understanding of scientific systems, modeling and computational thinking (CT); and how this more sophisticated understanding could impact subsequent learning about new systems in science, by engaging them in the construction of computational models over a long period of time.
-This endeavor combines two cross-cutting concepts called for in US science education standards (NGSS, 2013): (1) a complexity perspective for representing diverse chemistry and physics systems; and (2) the practices related to scientific computational modeling.
+We propose to explore how students develop a sophisticated understanding of scientific systems, modeling, and CT and how this understanding impacts their subsequent learning about new systems in science.
+We will achieve these goals by engaging students in constructing computational models over a longer term.
+Our proposal combines two cross-cutting concepts called for in the US science education standards (NGSS, 2013): (1) a complexity perspective for representing diverse chemistry and physics systems, and (2) the practices related to scientific computational modeling.

 Figure 2: Conceptual framework of the proposed research

-The proposal’s conceptual framework is described in Figure 2, bringing together the key variables and constructs in the proposed research.
-The main activity students engage in is modeling.
-The students’ modeling practices are explored and typified for each learning unit and compared across learning units to see how they might change through extended engagement.
-Related to modeling, two variables related to the students’ knowledge are explored: science concepts – both within the studied topic and across to other systemic topics and understanding complex systems.
+Our conceptual framework for the proposed research is described in Figure 2 and includes the key variables and constructs.
+The main activity students will engage in is modeling.
+Their modeling practices will be explored and typified for each learning unit and compared across units for changes through extended engagement.
+We will explore two variables related to student knowledge of science concepts gained through modeling.
+One variable is the topic of study and its interaction with other systemic topics.
+The other variable is understanding complex systems.
 The relationships between these variables are explored within each learning unit.
-Across six learning units studied across three years, the changes to each of these variables is investigated; moreover, the degree to which changes to these variables predicts changes in variables in a following unit are explored, so that the interrelations can be laid out.
+Across six units studied across three years, the changes to each of these variables will be investigated.
+Furthermore, we will examine the degree to which changes to these variables predict changes in variables in a subsequent unit to define the interrelationships.

-The research addresses two gaps.
+The proposal addresses two gaps